If you spend lots of time outdoors in the summer, you may find yourself needing tips on poison ivy rash treatment.

 How long does a poison ivy rash last?

 From there, the rash typically lasts two to three weeks.
-However, you may notice that the first poison ivy reaction you have can last longer than later reactions.
+However, you may notice that your first poison ivy reaction can last longer than subsequent reactions.
 People who are allergic to the plant also may have a more long-term reaction than other people.

 Is a poison ivy rash contagious?